AnanyaA207/ASL-Sign-Predictor/README.md

 # 🤟 ASL Sign Predictor (MediaPipe + Machine Learning)

 Real-time American Sign Language (ASL) letter recognition game using your webcam, powered by MediaPipe hand tracking and a machine learning model.
-Learn and practice ASL one sign at a time — with instant feedback and visual references!
+Learn and practice ASL one sign at a time with visual references!

 ---